Can Roof Moss Affect Home Insurance in Oregon? (What Homeowners Should Know)

 Why Insurance Companies Care About Roof Moss

-From an insurer’s perspective, roof moss isn’t just cosmetic — it’s a risk signal.
+From an insurer’s perspective, roof moss is not just about appearance.

 -